ms2data/ms2-quick-start/README.md

 The ecommerce data set has four tables -- `orders_items`, `users`, `products`, and `inventory_items`.
 You should see Malloy sources for each of these tables.
 The `orders_items` table should have join relationship to the `users` and `inventory_items` tables.
 And the `inventory_items` table should have a join relationship to the `products` table.

-Each source show have as set of dimensions and measures defined -- and annotations describing the different entities and type information (e.g., currency, percent, duration).
+Each source should have a set of dimensions and measures defined, along with annotations that describe the different entities and type information (e.g., currency, percent, duration).
 For more information on how Malloy dimensions, measures, joins, views, etc. work, see the [Malloy documentation →](https://malloydata.dev/documentation)

 > [!NOTE]
 > In this example, we are using the ecommerce data set.
 The ecommerce data set is a sample data set that is included with the Malloy samples.
 Our copilot only has access to the table schema to generate the model.
 In a real-world scenario, you can add more context to the copilot by connecting to or uploading additional metadata such as:
 > - Catalog metadata
 > - Query logs
 > - Business glossary

+#### Review Your Model
+Your generated model is a strong starting point, but it's important to review it for accuracy and completeness.
+Specifically, you should:
+- **Confirm the structure**: Ensure the model includes the four tables described above (`orders_items`, `users`, `products`, and `inventory_items`) and that the join relationships are correct.
+- **Check the details**: Verify that the expected dimensions and measures have been defined for each source.
+- **Think ahead**: Consider the types of questions you or your team will want to ask.
+While there is no single "right" model, a good model is one that can answer your anticipated analytical questions.

-#### Review & Adjust
+#### Adjust Your Model

-Your generated model is a strong starting point — but real-world accuracy matters.
-You should review the model and make any necessary adjustments.
-You can manually edit `.malloy` files, or if you're still learning Malloy, you can use the MS2 extension to help you.
-For example, highlight a measure or dimensions and press `Ctrl+Cmd+I` to open the prompt text box at the top of the VS code window.
-Give our copilot natural language instructions for how to modify the code, e.g., _make the age dimension an age range string such as 10-19_.
+Once you've reviewed the model, you'll likely want to make adjustments.
+You can edit `.malloy` files manually, or you can use the MS2 AI Copilot.
+The easiest way is to instruct the copilot directly: highlight a block of Malloy code (like a measure or dimension), press `Ctrl+Cmd+I` to open the prompt, and describe the change you want in natural language (e.g., _"make the age dimension an age range string such as 10-19"_).

 > [!TIP]
 > The more accurate and complete your semantic model, the better your downstream analysis and AI performance.
 Describe your data in detail and use the copilot to help you.

 ## Step 2: Create a View

+Creating views is a powerful way to validate your semantic model and define reusable analyses.
+For this, we can use the AI Copilot's **autocomplete** feature.
+As you start typing, the AI will suggest code to complete your thought.

+> [!NOTE]
+> If you have other AI copilot extensions enabled (like GitHub Copilot), you may need to disable them to ensure that the MS2 Copilot's autocomplete functionality works correctly.

-Let's create a view to help our analysts explore the orders data.
-Inside the orders source below the dimensions and measures, write `view: sales_by_brand ` and wait a second.
-The copilot should generate a view with a measure for the total sales by brand similar to the following.
+Let's create a simple view to calculate sales by brand - a good jumping off point for analysts or other downstream consumers of the data.
+In your `ecommerce.malloy` file, find the `order_items` source.
+Below the dimensions and measures, start typing `view: sales_by_brand ` and pause.
+The copilot should suggest a complete view definition with a measure for total sales by brand, similar to the following screenshot:

 <img src="docs/screenshots/vs-code-view-results.png" alt="VS Code View Results" width="1000"/>

 We can run the query by clicking the "Run" above the view.
 You should see the results in the "Results" panel on the right.

-Let's try a little more complext query.
-Below the total sales aggregate type something like _nest age group_ and wait a second.
-The copilot should genreate a nested view with a measure for the total sales by age group.
+Let's try a more complex query.
+First, move the `# bar_chart` tag below  `aggregate: total_sales` - this will change the `sales_by_brand` to a table, which is better to display a nested query for each table row.
+Below this tag, type something like `nest: age_bucket ` and wait a couple seconds.
+The **MS2 AI Copilot** should autogenerate a nested view with a measure for the total sales by age group.
 When you run this query, you should see sales broken down by brand, and within each brand, sales broken down by age group similar to the following:

 <img src="docs/screenshots/vs-code-view-prompt-2.png" alt="VS Code View Prompt 2" width="1000"/>

-While this type of model and viewing might look simple, it's very difficult to create in most modern data tools.
-For example, clicking on the SQL in the results panel, you will see the SQL that was used to generate the results.
+While this type of nested view might look simple, it's very difficult to create in most modern data tools.
+For example, clicking on the **SQL** tab in the results panel will show the SQL that was used to generate the results.
 This SQL is not easy to write (especially for an LLM) and is prone to errors.
-And if you want to change the query, you have to write the SQL manually.
+And if you want to change the query, you would have to write and validate the SQL manually.

 <img src="docs/screenshots/vs-code-view-sql.png" alt="VS Code View SQL" width="500"/>